Non-stop flights to Oslo (OSL)

 From Gdańsk, you can fly non-stop with Norwegian or Wizz Air.

 From Katowice, the only airline with direct flights is Ryanair.
+This is a seasonal route that starts in April and ends in October.

 From Szczecin, the only airline with direct flights is Norwegian.